Information about and lessons learned from LGA events on behavioural insights.

 The event attendees now have the opportunity to engage with each other through the Innovative Councils Knowledge Hub page.
 The LGA will continue to facilitate the sharing of national good practice, how we can further manage demand and improve services for residents whilst using behavioural insights.

-On Tuesday September 12 2017, Devon County Council hosted the South West region’s behavioural insights event in cooperation with the LGA and the Behavioural Insights Team.
+Devon County Council hosted the South West region’s behavioural insights event in collaboration with the LGA and The Behavioural Insights Team.

 Tim Pearse, Head of Local Government at The Behavioural Insights Team, spoke about the EAST model of behavioural insights.
 He explained that making behavioural change Easy, Attractive, Social and Timely, would be the best way to encourage individuals to change the way in which they think and act.